Valo Focus

 Before you add ten new tasks, remove stale ones and clarify vague ones.
 A smaller honest list beats a large list that you have stopped trusting.

-How To Make A Task List You Will Actually Use | Valo Focus
+How to Make a Task List You Will Actually Use | Valo Focus